meetsoni1214/medicinalplantdetection/README.md

 # medicinalplantdetection
-Our App Detects Medicinal Plants from the photo or image and also give its usage of it.
+Our App Detects Medicinal Plants from the photo or image and also gives all the usage of it.